 Law enforcement agencies have come under heavy scrutiny for the past several years.
 As police departments are being asked to reform their operations, they continue to recognize that no local law enforcement agency can be effective without establishing partnerships with the community and others.
 What does that require?
-A step-by-step approach and an understanding of the dynamics of effective partnerships.
+A step-by-step approach and an understanding of the dynamics of effective community-police partnership.
 Let me explain.

 The Importance of A Police-Community Partnership

 The Final Report of the President’s Task Force on 21st Century Policing points out the importance of partnerships.
 Pillar 4, for example, encourages law enforcement agencies to “work with community residents to identify problems and collaborate on implementing solutions that produce meaningful results for the community.”